God Meets Us Where We Are: But Will You Know Him When You Meet Him?

 “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”
 (Rom.
 5:8)

 To that extent, we can say that God hates sin, but He loves sinners.
-The phrase, however, is usually stated as a way that we should orient ourselves toward other people.
-More specifically, the phrase is usually suggested as a way of orienting ourselves (Christians) toward “certain” people.
-We say it because we hate the sin, especially their sin, and we are reminding ourselves to love the sinner.
+The phrase, however, is usually stated as a way that we should orientate ourselves toward other people.
+More specifically, the phrase is usually suggested as a way of orientating ourselves (Christians) toward “certain” people.

-It’s a phase that Christians generally seem to like, but non-Christians don’t seem to like it nearly as much as do.
+It’s a phase that Christians generally seem to like, but non-Christians don’t seem to like it nearly as much as we do.
 We could chalk it up to them not understanding, not believing in the Bible and not appreciating what Jesus did on the cross for us.
 But is it really biblical?

 Continue reading “Should We Hate the Sin, and Love the Sinner?”